autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-A bolt of lightning is hotter than the surface of the sun.
+The inventor of the Pringles can is buried in one.